Concordium/concordium.github.io/source/shared/net/references/transactions.rst

    The transaction will still get processed and may be queried using
      'transaction status b240ed919767b89a03984e71a0c39cff52f3374ab2b1721e489c02dc3fb1e691'.
    [13:34:16] Waiting for the transaction to be committed....
-   Transaction is finalized into block e71a495c47734968214ac22e918f508949b02351b9f188d9b657b648927cf1ab with status "success" and cost 1.611800 GTU (16118 NRG).
+   Transaction is finalized into block e71a495c47734968214ac22e918f508949b02351b9f188d9b657b648927cf1ab with status "success" and cost 1.611800 CCD (16118 NRG).
    [13:34:18] Waiting for the transaction to be finalized...
    [13:34:18] Transaction finalized.

 .. _transfer-with-a-schedule:

-Transfer GTU with a  schedule
+Transfer CCD with a  schedule
 -----------------------------

-The command to transfer GTU that will be released gradually according to a release schedule with ``concordium-client`` is ``transaction send-gtu-scheduled``.
+The command to transfer CCD that will be released gradually according to a release schedule with ``concordium-client`` is ``transaction send-gtu-scheduled``.
 There are two ways of specifying the release schedule, either at regular intervals or as an explicit schedule.

--  Use a regular interval schedule to release an equal amount of GTU to a recipient at regular intervals.
+-  Use a regular interval schedule to release an equal amount of CCD to a recipient at regular intervals.

--  Use an explicit schedule if you want the intervals between releases to be of different lengths, or if you want to be able to release different amounts of GTU to the recipient at each interval.
+-  Use an explicit schedule if you want the intervals between releases to be of different lengths, or if you want to be able to release different amounts of CCD to the recipient at each interval.

 When you specify a release schedule with regular intervals, you must provide the options ``--amount`` , ``--every``, ``--for`` and ``--starting``.
 For example, to send a transaction from A to B that:

 - releases the same amount every day
 - for 10 days in a row
-- for a total amount of 100 GTU
+- for a total amount of 100 CCD
 - starting on the 10th of February 2021 at 12:00:00 UTC

 use the following command: